-Non-stick surface.
+Features a nonstick surface.
 Bakelite handle stays cool to the touch.
 Well-made and stylish.
 This small pan ends up offering you many different uses.
 Easy to wash.

 Includes 2 generously sized ramekins with handles and wire stands along with all the tools you need to enjoy a shellfish feast.
 There’s also a handy odor remover to rid yourself of the lingering scent or fish and garlic.

 Stands are a bit low.
 It's necessary to keep an eye on the butter to prevent burning.

 This bowl's shape makes it perfect for dipping seafood.
 The heat is only stored at the base so you can lift it to pour if need be.
 The porcelain is easy to hand-clean or put in the dishwasher.

 The butter will start to boil if candle is left on for too long.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Delectable butter is the perfect pairing for a wide array of foods.
 Its rich flavor and oily texture are the ideal coating for bread and, of course, seafood.
 The fatty taste of butter complements the delicate flavors of lobster and shrimp.
 A lobster feast is nothing without miniature warmed vats of butter, ripe for dipping.